robvclarke/Portfolio-2-Javascript/README.md

         2. As a First Time Visitor, I want the navigation to be intutitive and feel seamless between pages.
         3. As a First Time Visitor, I want to enjoy the visual aesthetic of the site.
         4. As a First Time Visitor, I want to find the quiz challenging and informative.
+        5. As a First Time Visitor, I want to be able to see clearly what question I am on.
+        6. As a First Time Visitor, I want to be able to see clearly what score I currently have.
+        7. As a First Time Visitor, I want to be able to see clearly what lives I currently have.
+        8.As a First Time Visitor, I want to be able to recieve feedback when a question is correct or incorrect.
+        9.As a First Time Visitor, I want to be able to hear the cool soundtrack.
+        10. As a First Time Visitor, I want my final score to be displayed on the quiz complete page.
+        11. As a First Time Visitor, I want my final score to be displayed on the gameover page.
+        12. As a first time visitor, I want to be able to link out to further information on each of the transport services in a new tab via an external link.

     -   #### Returning Visitor Goals